NateEag/how-i-code/drafts/specifications.rst

 Commit messages are not the only places specrefs could be relevant.
-Programmers can use specrefs in comments to link code directly to the spot in the specification that describing the behavior being implemented.
+Programmers can use specrefs in comments to link code directly to the spot in the specification describing the behavior being implemented.
 Given some tooling, maintainers could see not just the relevant part of the spec, but how that part of the spec evolved over time, and if code review tools integrate support, even the discussions that led to the spec's current state.

 Functional tests could also be annotated with specrefs, giving rise to the idea of 'spec coverage' - you can measure which parts of your specification are